DevExpress/dotnet-eud/interface-elements-for-desktop/articles/print-preview/print-preview-for-winforms/scaling/scale-print-preview-by-entering-a-zoom-factor.md

 ---
 title: Scale Print Preview by Entering a Zoom Factor
 ---
+# Scale Print Preview by Entering a Zoom Factor
 To scale a document, click the **Scale** ![previewButtonScale](../../../../images/Img7267.png) button on the toolbar.
 The **Scaling** dialog will be invoked.

 Set the required percentage value in the editor.